openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 _Workflow_

-1. The user installs the MicroShift RPMs, either via ostree layer or RPM  package manager.
-2. The user starts the MicroShift systemd service
+1. The user installs the MicroShift RPMs and starts the MicroShift systemd service.
-3. MicroShift starts the Service Manager loop to begin deploying cluster resources.
-4. The Service Manager initiates the `startCSIPlugin()` service.
+2. The Service Manager initiates the `startCSIPlugin()` service.
-5. The `startCSIPlugin()` service deploys the CSI VolumeSnapshot CSI Snapshot Controller and Validating Webhook, and a default VolumeSnapshotClass.
+3. The `startCSIPlugin()` service deploys the CSI VolumeSnapshot CSI Snapshot Controller and Validating Webhook, and a default VolumeSnapshotClass.
    - The `startCSIPlugin()` starts LVMS immediately after.
 It is not necessary to wait for the CSI Controller to become **Ready** as there are no start-sequence dependencies between the 2 systems.
 4. The CSI VolumeSnapshot Controller begins listening for VolumeSnapshot API events.
 5. The user observes the CSI Snapshot Controller pod reaches the **Ready** state.
+   - `$ oc get pod -n kube-system csi-snapshot-controller-$SUFFIX`
 6. The user observes the `topolvm-controller` and `csi-snapshot-controller` pods reach the **Ready** state.
+    - `$ oc get pod -n openshift-storage topolvm-controller-$SUFFIX`
     - The `topolvm-controller` includes the `csi-external-snapshotter` sidecar container, which is why the user must verify its phase.